Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 **T6.
 Handling of transparency (SWHV-CCN2-20100-06)**

-SWHV currently uses alpha-premultiplied colour blending.
+SWHV currently uses alpha-premultiplied color blending.
 The default compositing of the layers is at the middle between the ADD and OVER operators and an extra setting named "Blend" was added to control the variable level of additivity and opacity.

 **T7.
 Installation (SWHV-CCN2-20100-07)**

 The installation procedures of SWHV are derived from the previous versions.
 The install4j procedure of JHV3D is currently ported, but lightly tested and not deployed.
+In light of the announced Oracle approach to the release of future versions of Java, this is an essential feature.

 **T8.
 Telemetry (SWHV-CCN2-20100-08)**